-All members of Partnership and PACE, who are at the nursing home level of care, shall receive integrated acute, primary and long-term care services pursuant to this contract, state and federal regulations.
+All members of Partnership shall receive integrated acute, primary and long-term care services pursuant to this contract, state and federal regulations.

 - a.
-The MCO shall promptly provide or arrange for the provision of all health and long-term care services in the benefit package, consistent with the member-centered plan described in Article V.C., Assessment and Member-Centered Planning Process, page 57. - b.
-Coverage of services identified in each individual member's MCP must be consistent with the definition of "Services Necessary to Support Outcomes" in Article I, Definitions, beginning on page 3. - c.
-Partnership and PACE services include all the following: - i.
-The home and community-based waiver services defined in Addendum VIII.A., page 323; - ii.
-All Medicaid State Plan Services identified in Addendum VIII.C., page 351; - Any cost-effective health care services the MCO substitutes for a service in the Medicaid State Plan identified in Addendum VIII.C., page 351; and - iv.
+The MCO shall promptly provide or arrange for the provision of all health and long-term care services in the benefit package, consistent with the member-centered plan described in Article V.C., Assessment and Member-Centered Planning Process. - b.
+Coverage of services identified in each individual member's MCP must be consistent with the definition of "Services Necessary to Support Outcomes" in Article I, Definitions. - c.
+Partnership services include all the following: - i.
+The home and community-based waiver services defined in Addendum VII.A.; - ii.
+All Medicaid State Plan Services identified in Addendum VII.C.; - iii.
+Any cost-effective health care services the MCO substitutes for a service in the Medicaid State Plan identified in Addendum VII.C.; and - iv.
 Medicare Part A/B deductibles, co-payments and co-insurance. - 2.
-Requirements Related to Delivery of Specific Services in PACE and Partnership - a.
+Requirements Related to Delivery of Specific Services in Partnership - a.
 Provision of Family Planning Services - i.
 When applicable, MCO members must have access to family planning services, whether the provider is or is not part of the network.
 If the member chooses an out of plan provider, the MCO will reimburse the out-of-plan provider of those family planning services according to the Wisconsin Medicaid Fee-for-Service rule and rates.
 All such information and medical records relating to family planning shall be kept confidential.